MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_DEMO.md

     }
 ```

-26. In the **FakeProductRepository.cs** code window, locate the following code:
+25. In the **ProductControllerTest.cs** code window, locate the following code:
 ```cs
         Assert.AreEqual(products.Count, 3);
     }
 ```

-27. Ensure that the cursor is at the end of the located code, press Enter twice, and then type the following code:
+26. Ensure that the cursor is at the end of the located code, press Enter twice, and then type the following code:
 ```cs
     [TestMethod]
     public void IsGetProductReturnsTheCorrectProduct()